 However, it was Anuhea’s collaboration with fellow Hawaiian based female artists that has recently seen her name attached to a radio-hit single.
 The song, “Haters” features Anuhea with Aloha State natives Irie Love, Eli-Mac as well as the song’s title artist Kimie Minor.

 Kimie Minor, or simply, Kimie is no stranger to the reggae genre, having shared the stage with Barrington Levy, Tubby Love, as well as Hawaii’s Mike Love and The Green on back-to-back nationwide tours through the United States.
 With the September 2014 release of “Haters”, Kimie compiled the best female talent on the Hawaiian islands to collaborate on one song.
 And, it was an instant hit.
-Mixing reggae, 149029_10151401413930954_128236806_npop, hip hop and female vocal chords was a breath of fresh air in a music scene that is dominated, in large part, by male artists.
+Mixing reggae, pop, hip hop and female vocal chords was a breath of fresh air in a music scene that is dominated, in large part, by male artists.

 It is ironic that the single is titled, “Haters”, since this collaboration and sound from the female artists is something music lovers have been wanting for some time now.
 The aforementioned artists, Anuhea, Kimie, Irie Love and Eli-Mac are just a few of the top female vocalists in the reggae game, currently.
 Other artists like Leilani Wolfgramm, Hirie, Tenelle and others have been budding stars for the last couple years.
 And touring, collaborating and seeking album and radio success will only increase the spotlight on female talent in the reggae genre.